Montreal Junior Canadiens: 1957 Memorial Cup

+Becoming the Ottawa-Hull Canadiens in 1956, they played exhibition games against the OHA, the Quebec Hockey League, and the OHA Senior A League.
+In the 1957 season with the minor professional Quebec Hockey League, Ottawa had a record of 7 wins, 12 losses, and a tie, with 57 goals for and 74 goals against.

-In 1956, their parent team moved them to the Capital Region under the name Ottawa-Hull Canadiens.
-The Jr. Habs would play a series of games against the OHA, the Quebec Hockey League, and the OHA Senior A League to prepare for the playoffs.
-The Canadiens finished second in the Laurier Cup to the Toronto Marlboros.
-The Canadiens would have a great season, win the George Richardson Memorial Trophy as Eastern Canadian Junior A champions, but lose the 1957 Memorial Cup in seven games to the Flin Flon Bombers.
+The Canadiens finished second in the Laurier Cup to the Toronto Marlboros, won the George Richardson Memorial Trophy as Eastern Canadian Junior A champions, but lost the 1957 Memorial Cup in seven games to the Flin Flon Bombers.